-Australia has a rich cultural diversity and according to the 2016 Census, Australians were born in almost 200 different countries and speak more than 300 languages.
-However this diversity is not reflected in rates of service use.
+Australia has a rich cultural diversity, and according to the 2021 Census, 29.1% of Australians were born in almost 200 different countries and speak more than 300 languages.
+However, this diversity needs to be reflected in rates of service use.
 These rates are far lower than the national rate.
-AMPARO has observed that when services do not have a culturally inclusive practices people from CALD backgrounds with disability:
+AMPARO has observed that when services do not have culturally inclusive practices, people from CALD backgrounds with disabilities:

-• May not know of what supports and services are available
+• May not know what supports and services are available

 • Miss out on essential services or receive inappropriate or inadequate levels of support

-• A service system that is responsive to the needs of people from CALD backgrounds with disability which can deliver equitable outcomes for them regardless of their cultural and linguistic backgrounds.
+- A service system that is responsive to the needs of people from CALD backgrounds with a disability can deliver equitable outcomes for them regardless of their cultural and linguistic backgrounds.

 - A strategic organisational plan with clearly defined short-term and long-term goals